 Beef Tenderloin with Mushroom Pan Sauce

-This Beef Tenderloin with Mushroom Pan Sauce is the perfect entree for a special holiday meal without the hassle.
-Start to finish, it takes under an hour to make!
-I’ve partnered with Swanson® to bring you this recipe.
+This Beef Tenderloin with Mushroom Pan Sauce is perfect for a special occasion homemade meal without much hassle.

 For the beef, season a center-cut beef tenderloin roast all over with salt and pepper.